menu

 Demographics

-The percentage of adults in Rainier with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.68% of adults in Rainier have a bachelor's degree or advanced degree.
+The citizens of Rainier are slightly less educated than the national average of 21.84% for the average city or town: 16.68% of adults in Rainier have a bachelor's degree or advanced degree

 Rainier is a somewhat ethnically-diverse city.
 The people who call Rainier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rainier residents report their race to be White, followed by Native American.
 Important ancestries of people in Rainier include German, Irish, English, Danish, and Scandinavian.